One for All: Universal Quantum Conic Programming Framework for Hard-Constrained Combinatorial Optimization Problems: Framework

-Following the previously established strong duality, undoing the basis change into $\bm{G}$'s eigenbasis, inverting the complex-to-real transformation \eqref{equation:RealSymmetricMatrices}, and utilizing the definitions of the moment matrices, we have thus concluded the following theorem. \begin{theorem} The minimizer $\bm{\alpha}_{0}$ and minimum $\epsilon_{0}$ of \eqref{equation:GenQCPParameterOptimization} are given by
+Following just established strong duality, undoing the basis change into $\bm{G}$'s eigenbasis, inverting the complex-to-real transformation \eqref{equation:RealSymmetricMatrices}, and utilising the definitions of the sample matrices, we have thus concluded the following theorem. \begin{theorem} The minimiser $\bm{\alpha}_{0}$ and the minimum $\epsilon_{0}$ of \eqref{equation:GenQCPParameterOptimisation} are given by

-and the minimal generalized eigenvalue $\lambda_{0}$ of the generalized eigenvalue problem \eqref{equation:GeneralizedEigenvalueProblem}, where $\bm{x}_{0}$ is the generalized eigenvector associated to $\lambda_{0}$. \end{theorem}
+and the minimal generalised eigenvalue $\lambda_{0}$ of the generalised eigenvalue problem \eqref{equation:GeneralisedEigenvalueProblem}, where $\bm{x}_{0}$ is the generalised eigenvector associated to $\lambda_{0}$. \end{theorem}

+Most importantly, \autoref{theorem:GeneralisedEigenvalueProblem} rigorously reduces the complex quadratic optimisation problem \eqref{equation:GenQCPParameterOptimisation} to an efficiently constructible and solvable, real-valued GEP.